jehirsch10/NLLogbook/README.md

 GET operation to find a logbook by ID works correctly.
 It takes an id number in the uri and returns the log entry or a 404 error.

-##GET operation to search for a logbook using a more-like-this query is now implemented.
+## GET operation to search for a logbook using a more-like-this query is now implemented.
 Using the previously mentioned Sparta example, some queries that will find it include:
--is
+- is
--This
+- This
--fdfsdf is dfd dfdf fdsd
+- fdfsdf is dfd dfdf fdsd
--Sparta*!
+- Sparta*!
--sparta
+- sparta
 And some queries that will not find it include:
--tis
+- tis
--fdf fdsf tis fdsfsd
+- fdf fdsf tis fdsfsd
--i s
+- i s

 GET operation to search for a logbook using fuzzy searching is **NOT** yet implemented.